Great Smoky Mountains Parkway: Route description

 Most of the Great Smoky Mountains Parkway is a divided highway, except for the segment south of Gatlinburg, which carries little traffic.
 Most of the parkway has been widened to six lanes, and is one of the most congested arterial routes in the state.
-The road is simply called "Parkway" in Pigeon Forge and Gatlinburg, where most of the commercial land development has occurred in those two cities.
+The road is simply called Parkway in Pigeon Forge and Gatlinburg, where most of the commercial land development has occurred in those two cities.

-Both have numbered each traffic light sequentially to make it easier for non-locals to find their hotels and other tourist attractions.
+Both have numbered each traffic light sequentially (with the exception of lights 2A and 2B in Pigeon Forge) to make it easier for non-locals to find their hotels and other tourist attractions.
 Sevierville has its traffic lights numbered in miles and tenths, according to the mileage from the national park boundary.

-The Great Smoky Mountains Parkway begins as a segment of US 441 at the Tennessee-North Carolina state line in the Great Smoky Mountains National Park a few miles south of Gatlinburg.
+The Great Smoky Mountains Parkway begins as a segment of US 441 at the Tennessee–North Carolina state line in the Great Smoky Mountains National Park a few miles south of Gatlinburg.
 Entering Gatlinburg, the route widens to four lanes as an undivided arterial route.
 In downtown Gatlinburg, the route turns north at an intersection with US 321, beginning a wrong-way concurrency with that route.

-Leaving Gatlinburg, the parkway passes though the Little Pigeon River Gorge and becomes part of the Foothills Parkway as its spur route, although that roadway has yet to be built in the area (the right of way for it already includes land for a small interchange adjacent to the southern end of the Pigeon Forge city limit).
+Leaving Gatlinburg, the parkway passes through the Little Pigeon River Gorge and becomes part of the Foothills Parkway as its spur route, although that roadway has yet to be built in the area (the right of way for it already includes land for a small interchange adjacent to the southern end of the Pigeon Forge city limit).
 This 4.3 mi segment, on a narrow strip of National Park Service (NPS) land, is a four-lane divided highway which runs along both banks of the northward-flowing Little Pigeon River.
 Where the river briefly diverts to the west and back east again, the southbound lanes on the west bank also curve around, while the northbound lanes go through a tunnel.
 The Gatlinburg visitor center is located just before entering the town from the north.
 The Gatlinburg Bypass, part of the Great Smoky Mountains National Park, connects with the parkway to provide a direct access to the National Park.
-All of these parkways are operated as part of the Great Smoky Mountains National Park, unlike other separate national parkways, with support for design and road construction (including repaving) from the Federal Highway Administration (FHWA) through the Public Lands Transportation Program (PLTP) as in other national parks.
+All of these parkways are operated as part of the Great Smoky Mountains National Park, unlike other separate National Parkways, with support for design and road construction (including repaving) from the Federal Highway Administration (FHWA) through the Public Lands Transportation Program (PLTP) as in other National Parks.